vrenken/EtAlii.Ubigia/Documentation/Philosophy/Interlude.md

 >   That is until the first organization breaks the cycle and adds value without todays enormous costs involved.

 ## Why? - Business perspective.
 Of course the effects mentioned in the previous part should be seen from a commercial perspective.
 However, if it is commercially the right choice it doesn't mean it will bea  feasible long-term strategy.
 Especially today's common accepted approach to information storage and exchange is something that can be considered flawed from both a business, societal and environmental point-of-view.
 It just isn't logically to just create new information silo's without understanding that such an approach won't scale in any way.
+The question that can be read in these kind of thoughts is if the current way of structuring and exchanging information can be replaced with something else.
+And if so, with what?
+One simple answer is that an exponentially growing set of data also requires an exponentially growing set of compute to understand it.

 Surely there are cloud approaches and data-lakes, but none of them try to approach and solve the problem fundamentally.
+In essence the whole Internet is based on making countless duplicates of the same information, and verifying and re-transferring them when they got changed.
+In today's world where sustainability is a hot topic it just feels absolutely illogical to duplicate information infinitely, without asking weither or not there are better ways to share and use information.
+Not only email, information on social networks and other personal/business information sources are prone for duplication and ever-increasing complexity, but all organizational and knowledge and information stored on the internet gets restructured, replicated, backed up and can often be found within and outside the scope of expected operation.
+It feels like the Internet and the connected set of global information systems is slowly transforming into a Digital Wasteland.

-In combination with an increased need for new, better ways of storing and exchanging information for virtual private assistants (the machine-version, not the human one), Machine Learning, any variation of the Digital Twin concept, and even the Internet of Things.
-All of these require more complex information models that are difficult to grasp and therefore even more difficult with the tools that are being mainstream today.
+Yet still, Digital Transformation is still being pushed tremendously and through virtual private assistants (the machine-version, not the human one), Machine Learning, any variation of the Digital Twin concept, and even the Internet of Things promotes an increased need for new, better ways of storing and exchanging information.
+Simly said, all of tomorrow's innovations require more complex information models than we currently are able to grasp with conventional information thinking, which makes it very difficult to realize them with tools build using the same mindset.

-**_TODO_**
+Folowing this stream of thought it seems that most - if not  all - of the futuristic user interfaces that get presented in the science fiction movies and TV series just won't be achievable without a fresh wave of thinking.
+We're teased and excited with a fascinating era that lies of ahead of us but up until now (11-2020) nobody has been able to unlock the door to the other side of the paradigm and enable its promised potential.

 > :information_source: **_SUMMARY:_**
 > - *The Digital Wasteland.*<br/>